HadarakDev/MachineLearning_4IABD/exploration_step.md

 | selu	     | adamax	 | categorical_crossentropy	| 500	 | 1000	      | 0.0001	      | 1024-1024-1024-1024| FAUX	| VRAI	    | 0	       | 0	   | 0	   | 0.38091   | 1.72022	   | 0.87552	   | 0.5458            |
 | elu	     | adam	     | categorical_crossentropy	| 500	 | 1000	      | 0.0001	      | 1024-1024-1024-1024| FAUX	| VRAI	    | 0	       | 0	   | 0	   | 0.39739   | 2.00565	   | 0.86193	   | 0.5246            |

-> Let's try to add regularizers to improve val_accuracy on models with higher overfit
+> Let's try to add regularizers to improve val_accuracy on models which overfit .

-### Add regularizers to avoid overfiting
+### Add regularizers to avoid / reduce overfiting

-## ajouter callback pour calculer la accuracy / nouvelle foncton export avec evaluate
+ Results are not good with these combinations of Regularizers:
+ - dropout 0.2 / 0.4 (before each layer)
+ - l1 : 0.01
+ - l2 : 0.01

+### More precise test on Regularizers
+- reduce dropout 0.1
+- increase number of trained images

 # Convolutional neural network